POSTS TAGGED: Nokia X

 Not too long ago, Microsoft-owned Nokia decided to try a new approach in order to be a bit more competitive in this app-driven market.
 With that, they released the Android-powered Nokia X and Nokia X2 models.
 While not “Google Android,” these emerging market devices allowed users to sideload standard Android apps, as well as connect to Nokia’s (and Opera̵. . .
 READ ON »

 Posted June 24, 2014 at 06:30 pm by Will Verduzco

 Despite the overabundance of rumors and leaks leading up to the eventual release of the first generation Nokia X, the thought of an Android-powered Nokia device was certainly a shock to many.
 And even though the Nokia X was created without any sort of flagship aspirations in mind, it has still amassed quite a loyal following and its fair share of aftermarket development work thanks in part to Nokia’s positive attitude towards development.

-Posted April 14, 2014 By: Jimmy McGee
+Posted April 14, 2014 at 08:30 am by Jimmy McGee

 You can now easily switch between Dalvik and ART if you’re experiencing ART-related bootloops!
 That and much more news is covered by Jordan, as he reviews all the important stories from this weekend.
 Included in this weekend’s news is the announcement that the Xperia Z2 X-Reality Image Enhancer has been ported to all Xperia Devices and the story about what to do now that you have a Samsung Galaxy S5!
 That’s not all that’s covered in today’s video!